lukasknobel/lukasknobel.github.io/_news/11_PhD_start.md

 related_posts: false
 ---

-I've started as a PhD student in the Fundamental AI Lab at the University of Technology Nuremberg, supervised by <a href='https://yukimasano.github.io/'>Yuki Asano</a>!
+I've started as a PhD candidate in the Fundamental AI Lab at the University of Technology Nuremberg, supervised by <a href='https://yukimasano.github.io/'>Yuki Asano</a>!